will-rosenberg/will-rosenberg/README.md

 Product-focused full-stack software engineer.

-I run a tech-enabled accent coaching business and built the software that supports it.
+I run a tech-enabled accent coaching business and built & maintain the software that supports it.

 Resume [here](https://williamrosenberg.com/resume).